 Activities : Birding, Child-Friendly, Hiking, Triple/Quad Cabins

-Sailing back across Nassau Bay, anchor at fabled Wulaia Bay, one of the few places in the archipelago where the human history is just as compelling as the natural environment.
+Wulaia Bay is one of the few places in the archipelago where the human history is just as compelling as the natural environment.
 Originally the site of one of the region’s largest Yámana aboriginal settlements, the bay was described by Charles Darwin and sketched by Captain FitzRoy in the 1830s during their voyages on HMS Beagle.
 This area is also renowned for its mesmerizing beauty and dramatic geography.

-Enter the narrow Pia Fjord and boarding the Zodiacs for a shore excursion to Pia Glacier.
-After disembarking take a short hike to gain a panoramic view of the spectacular glacier, which extends from the mountaintops down to the sea or a longer much more difficult walk up a lateral moraine of the old Pia Glacier.
+Enter the narrow Pia Fjord and board the Zodiacs for a shore excursion to Pia Glacier.
+No one knows for certain how the hulking glacier got its feminine moniker, but one theory says it was named for princess Maria Pia of Savoy (1847-1911), daughter of the Italian king.
+After disembarking we take a short hike to gain a panoramic view of the spectacular glacier, which extends from the mountaintops down to the sea or a longer much more difficult walk up a lateral moraine of the old Pia Glacier.

-After an overnight cruise through Magdalena Channel and back into the Strait of Magellan, anchor off Magdalena Island, which lies about halfway between Tierra del Fuego and the Chilean mainland.
+After an overnight cruise back into the Strait of Magellan, anchor off Magdalena Island, which lies about halfway between Tierra del Fuego and the Chilean mainland.
 Crowned by a distinctive lighthouse, the island used to be an essential source of supplies for navigators and explorers and is inhabited by an immense colony of Magellanic penguins.
 At the break of dawn, weather permitting, go ashore and hike a path that leads through thousands of penguins to a small museum lodged inside the vintage 1902 lighthouse.
 Many other bird species are also found on the island.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.

-Shipboard accommodations; all meals onboard the ship; whiskey and hot cocoa on excursions; most wine, beverages, and liquors onboard the ship.
+Shipboard accommodations; all meals onboard ship; most beverages onboard ship.
 Subject to change without notice.

-Airfare; travel insurance; items of a personal nature such as internet; gratuities to ship’s crew; port tax, migration fee, National Park fee; fuel surcharge may apply.
+Airfare; travel insurance; items of a personal nature such as internet and premium alcohol; gratuities to ship’s crew; port tax, migration fee, National Park fee; fuel surcharge may apply.

-Photo Credit: © Australis
+Photos: © Australis